Updated: 18th January 2020

 Complexity and how SL residents perceive it is one of my biggest pet peeves in SL.
 There is a general lack of understanding by most region/land owners/event organizers when it comes to using automated tools that eject based on complexity.
 Furthermore I find myself consistently amused when individuals get on their soap boxes in local/group chat talking about complexity as if they are experts.

-LL in all seriousness should ditch the whole complexity feature and go back to the drawing board when it comes to informing the community what an ARC is cause its simply flawed.
-The fact it doesn’t take into account polygon usage is mind boggling.
+LL in all seriousness should ditch the whole complexity feature and go back to the drawing board when it comes to informing the community what an ARC is, currently its flawed.
+The fact they doen’t take into account an agents polygon usage is mind boggling.

 Does this mean I ignore complexity, to a point YES, lowering complexity limits to punish someone as a Jellydoll is pointless since this does not prevent background downloading of the Agents textures to your local cache.

-I also don’t ignore complexity, I personally try and keep my complexity between 55 – 85K, sometimes it creeps up to 115-130K.
-Why do I do this;
+I also don’t ignore complexity, not due to performance issues.
+More due to the issues around other users ignorance.
+I try and keep my complexity between 55 – 85K, sometimes it creeps up to 90K.
+There are several reasons I do this;

-- The miss informed who set limits low thinking cause your a Jellydoll it will reduce lag are punishing you for no valid reason.
+- The miss informed who set limits low thinking they are reducing their lag by punishing you as a Jellydoll.

-- Venues/events often eject people over certain complexity numbers, once again your been punished for no reason.
+- Venues/events that run scripted eject objects to eject people based on what they think is an acceptable complexity value, once again your often been punished for no reason.

-- If its low, then its unlikely your going to be IMed or even shamed in local chat for having such a high ARC.
+- If your complexity is low, it’s unlikely that those so called experts are going to either IM you accusing you that your a complexity whore or even worse, shame you in local chat for having such a high ARC.

 I suggest if possible try and learn the proper movement controls.
 If you do you will never need the camera/movement floater, you should never have an issue with missing “endless zoom”.
 It also makes SL feel more like your in an MMORPG.